quiltdata/quilt/docs/Advanced Features/workflows.md

 ### Workflows basics
 A *workflow* is a quality gate that your data must pass in order to be pushed to S3.
+As of now, workflows only support validation of package-level metadata.
+In the future we plan to support more types of validation.

 To get started, create a configuration file in your Quilt S3 bucket at `s3://BUCKET/.quilt/workflows/config.yml`.

 Here's an example: